Joan Reynolds

 March2

 Another year and a half gone by!
 Where does all the time go?
 A new grandson in this case.
 Born end of March 2023, but by last August I was caring for him three to four days a week while Mom and Dad worked.
 I am loving living so close by!
-He is the best companion and it is the most worthwhile use of my days; it wont last forever so I am just enjoying every minute.
+He is the best companion and it is the most worthwhile use of my days; i realize it wont last forever so I am just enjoying every minute.

 My other son had to again retrieve this lost part of my recorded thoughts and it took him quite awhile but I am so blessed that he did.
 I told him it wouldn’t be worth the money or the trouble he went to, but it truly was.
 Rarely have I captured the thoughts and notes of my life on paper so this is kind of a look into the way my mind works…scary thought in and of itself!